Solaris (2002 film): Plot

 Kelvin, the replica of Rheya, Snow and Gordon meet to discuss the situation.
 In frustration at Kelvin's apparent attachment to the virtual Rheya, Gordon blurts out what Kelvin did to the previous Rheya replica.
 An appalled Rheya abandons the meeting.
 Kelvin confronts Gordon, who in turn chastises him for getting emotionally involved with something that is not really human and may eventually pose a threat to human beings on the station as well as on Earth.
 Later, apparently during a dream, Kelvin has a vision of Gibarian, and asks him what Solaris wants.
 Gibarian balks at the idea of knowing an alien entity's motivations, or even that it might have motivations, and tells Kelvin simply that "there are no answers, only choices".
 Kelvin wakes to find that Rheya has killed herself.
 Soon afterward, she self-resurrects, and it is revealed that other manifestations who have "died" had done the same.

 Gordon develops an apparatus which can permanently destroy a replica but Kelvin objects to using it on Rheya.
 Driven by his own grief and guilt over the "real" Rheya's death on Earth, he begins ingesting a chemical stimulant to stay awake in order to monitor Rheya, trying to avoid repeating the past and essentially abandoning her to suicide.
 Kelvin eventually falls asleep and Rheya successfully petitions Gordon to destroy her with the apparatus as she has done for her own replica(s).
 Traumatized, Kelvin confronts Dr. Gordon who maintains she merely facilitated an assisted suicide and only strives for the preservation of the humans on the station.

 Kelvin and Gordon then discover a dead body stashed away in a ceiling vent in the station's cold room – Snow.
 The Snow they have been interacting with is a replica.
 Confronted by Gordon and Kelvin, the Snow replica explains that upon being dreamed into existence, he was attacked by the real Snow and thus killed him in self-defense.
-He goes on to tell them that repeat usage of the apparatus has drained the ship's fuel cell reactor, making a return trip to Earth impossible.
+He goes on to tell them that repeat usage of the apparatus has drained the station's fuel cell reactor, making a return trip to Earth impossible.
 Furthermore, Solaris has begun to exponentially increase its mass, thereby gravitationally pulling the space station inexorably toward the planet.
-Gordon and Kelvin begin prepping a smaller space vehicle called Athena to escape.
+Gordon and Kelvin begin prepping the Athena to escape.